All Products

 (2 rows)

-• Uninstall the extension
+Uninstall the extension

-postgres=> drop extension pg_bigm;
+postgres=> DROP EXTENSION pg_bigm;

 DROP EXTENSION

-• Parameter: A single parameter of the string type.
+• Parameter: A single string.

 postgres=> SELECT likequery('pg_bigm has improved the full text search performance by 200%');